2019 Wedding Trends

 See more color schemes and inspiration.

 The rose continues to be the most popular and elegant bouquet flower.
-Lilies, peonies, hydrangeas, tulips and orchids represent the trendier choices.
-Arrangements with a just-picked and looser casual look have replaced the more tightly-bound bouquet shapes of seasons past.
+Freesias, lily of the valley, peonies, hydrangeas, tulips and orchids represent the trendier choices.
+Arrangements with a just-picked and looser casual look will prevail.
 Silk flowers are also popular for their versatility and life-like appearance.
 Visit our extensive bouquet gallery for ideas and inspiration.

 Wedding Reception Decorations

 Burlap fabric, lace and mason jars have been a huge vintage-style trend for a few seasons now.
 Burlap is an inexpensive, natural fabric that fits well with a rustic theme or barn wedding location.
 It is primarily used for table runners and centerpiece decorations.

 Silk rose petals, diamond confetti, and shells/starfish remain the most popular table confetti.
 Reception chairs are decorated with either tulle, fabric overlays, sashes, floral swags and/or ribbons.
 Other popular decorating items include Chinese lanterns, tissue pom poms, garlands and oversized balloons.

 A popular decorating trend is the candy buffet or confection bar which has been around for many years now.
 This consists of a variety of candies or treats placed in varied sizes of glass containers and grouped on a table.
 Pretty silver spoons or scoops in each container allows guests to fill small boxes or bags as take-home wedding favors.

 Candles, always a popular choice for centerpieces, lend a romantic feel to any room.
 Choices include pillars, tea lights, tapers and floaters.
 Since some facilities do not allow candles, alternatives include faux tea light candles, battery operated LED lights and submersible LED lights.

 Although completely optional, couples now choose more unusual, useful and personalized or handmade wedding favors to thank their guests for coming to their wedding.
 In many cases, the favors do double-duty as place-card holders, table decorations, send-offs and even centerpiece arrangements where larger favors are grouped together in the center of the reception tables.

 This is definitely an area of weddings that has gone the DIY (do-it-yourself) route in recent years.
 Tip: Have some fun and get the wedding party together to help make them with you!